EU targets Turkey's oil drilling off Cyprus coast | DW | 11.11.2019

 EU foreign ministers have approved a new mechanism to sanction entities involved in unauthorized oil drilling in Cypriot waters.
 But Turkey can avoid financial penalties if it ends its illegal drilling, diplomats said.

-The EU on Monday adopted a sanctions regime targeting Turkey over its unauthorized gas drilling in Cypriot water.
+The EU on Monday adopted a sanctions regime targeting Turkey over its unauthorized gas drilling in Cypriot waters.

 EU foreign ministers backed the mechanism as a way "to sanction individuals or entities responsible for, or involved in, unauthorized drilling activities of hydrocarbons in the Eastern Mediterranean."